 - Set deadlines for submitting applications.

 - Consider taking the SAT and/or ACT.
-Research if the schools on your application list are test optional.

 - Plan college visits for the late fall.